A Self-Guided Walk of Avenida de Mayo, Buenos Aires

 At Avenida de Mayo 767, step into the El Tunel bookshop.

-People here love to read, and contrary to the US where bookshops are closing at a rapid rate thanks to e-readers, bookstores here are thriving.
+People here love to read, and contrary to the US where bookshops are closing at a rapid rate thanks to the kindle, bookstores here are thriving.

 Duck into El Tunel to hunt for treasure amidst the piles and shelves and boxes of books.

-Leather bound or paperback, you’re sure to find something to bring home.
+Leather bound, paperback, or random old magazine – you’re sure to find something to bring home.

 When you arrive at Plaza de Mayo, on your right you’ll see the Cabildo.

-When you reach the corner of the square, you’ll cross Avenue Diagonal Norte with a great view of the Obelisk on 9 de Julio.
+When you reach the corner of the plaza to walk to the cathedral’s entrance, you’ll cross Avenue Diagonal Norte with a great view of the Obelisk on 9 de Julio.

-After 7 re-builds, the current structure we see today has been there since 1752.
+After 7 re-builds, the current structure we see today dates back to 1752.

 Outside the entrance burns the eternal flame for the unknown soldier and General San Martin.